itsme-belal/EWU-Portal-System/README.md

 ## 🎯 Problem Statement

-University course registration systems experience extreme traffic during advising and registration periods, where thousands of students simultaneously access the portal to search for courses, verify eligibility, and reserve seats.
-This flash-sale-like workload overwhelms application servers, resulting in increased latency, HTTP 500 errors, server crashes, and an overall poor user experience.
-Repeated page refreshes by users further amplify the load, creating the well-known Thundering Herd Problem.

-Beyond scalability challenges, traditional registration systems often fail to enforce academic policies consistently.
-Missing real-time validation allows students to enroll in courses without satisfying prerequisites, register for overlapping class schedules, bypass department-specific enrollment rules, or enroll in theory sections without the required laboratory components.
-Financial clearance checks are frequently disconnected from the registration workflow, allowing students with unpaid dues to occupy limited seats before being removed later through manual intervention.

-Administrative exception handling is equally inefficient.
-Requests such as prerequisite waivers, section swaps, seat expansion approvals, and override permissions are typically managed through paper forms, email conversations, or in-person visits.
-This creates delays, inconsistent approval workflows, lost requests, and a lack of transparency for students.

-These limitations increase administrative workload, delay academic planning, and negatively impact both students and faculty.
-An integrated, automated advising and registration platform is therefore essential to ensure policy compliance, improve scalability, streamline approval workflows, and provide a reliable registration experience.
+University course registration systems face significant challenges during peak advising periods when thousands of students simultaneously access the platform to search for courses, verify eligibility, and reserve seats.
+This flash-sale-like workload often overwhelms application servers, resulting in increased latency, HTTP 500 errors, system crashes, and a frustrating user experience that is further exacerbated by the Thundering Herd Problem as students repeatedly refresh pages.
+Beyond these scalability concerns, traditional registration systems frequently fail to enforce academic policies consistently, allowing students to enroll in courses without satisfying prerequisites, register for overlapping class schedules, bypass department-specific enrollment rules, or enroll in theory sections without the required laboratory components.
+Financial clearance verification is typically disconnected from the registration workflow, enabling students with unpaid dues to occupy limited seats before being manually removed later through administrative intervention.
+Administrative exception handling remains equally inefficient, with requests such as prerequisite waivers, section swaps, seat expansion approvals, and override permissions often managed through paper forms, email conversations, or in-person visits—creating delays, inconsistent approval workflows, lost requests, and a lack of transparency for students tracking their submissions.
+These interconnected limitations increase administrative workload, delay academic planning, negatively impact student and faculty experiences, and ultimately undermine the reliability and efficiency of the entire academic management process, highlighting the critical need for an integrated, automated, and scalable platform that ensures policy compliance, streamlines approval workflows, and provides a seamless registration experience for all stakeholders.

 ---